In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of

 This type of heat exchanger is widely used for industrial purposes.
 It consists of a rotating wheel and an intermediate fluid that is stored to hold heat.
 It is then transferred to the other side of the heat exchanger for release.

-Threads are provided on the circumference of the wheel to increase the surface area.
+Threads are provided on the wheel’s circumference to increase the surface area.
 During operation, it circulates through two sections containing fluid where heat is transferred.
 These are essential where heat needs to be effectively transferred between gases which is not easily possible in other types.

 #9 Phase Change Heat Exchanger

-The term “phase” may refer to heat exchangers that have material within their structure in which a change of phase occurs.
+The term “phase” may refer to heat exchangers with the material within their structure in which a change of phase occurs.
 This heat exchanger utilizes the natural phase-change properties of an environmentally friendly cooling fluid to collect, transfer, and dissipate heat safely and continuously.

 It is usually a solid-to-liquid phase due to the small volume difference between these states.
 This change of phase work like a buffer as it occurs at a constant temperature but still allows additional heat to be obtained.
 The main advantage of phase change materials is they have the ability to store large amounts of energy.